lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 For big datasets, the algorithm defaults to fast progressive alignment methods.
 Automatic choice of algorithm is based on the count of sequences only, and not on biological information.
 Hence I recommend to specifically choose the slower iterative refining methods based on the nature of the gene.
-Naturally, it is good practice to try multiple methods and compare the alignments by eye to see how they perform.
+Naturally, it is good practice to try multiple methods and compare the MSAs by eye to see how they perform.
 The iterative methods require considerable more compute time compared to the fast methods.
-I consider this investment justified for the quality of alignment is determining for the quality of the phylogeny.
+I consider this investment justified for the quality of MSA is determining for the quality of the phylogeny.
 The MAFFT manual explains my 3 favourite presents that we have used successfully in the _Azolla_ lab.

 * E-INS-i: For sequences with multiple conserved domains and long gaps.